General Submission Guidelines

 - Summary of the body of work which includes theme, motifs, symbol explanations and/or influences/inspiration for the poems

 If you are looking for submission guidelines for HUES Foundation, click here.

 Don’t forget to check out the FAQ for tips.
 There is some very helpful information there that applies to all of our submission periods.

-Looking forward to receiving your work!
+Looking forward to receiving and reviewing your work!